COVID-19 pandemic in Zamboanga Peninsula: Timeline

 The first case in the Zamboanga Peninsula was confirmed in Zamboanga City on March 24, 2020.
 The case was that of 29-year-old male resident who arrived in the city on March 13 after visiting Metro Manila.
 The province of Zamboanga del Sur announced its first two cases on March 30.
-The day prior, the provincial government appealed passengers of Philippine Airlines flight PR2889 from Manila-Ozamis on March 14 to go to the nearest health facility if they develop COVID-19 symptoms.
+The day prior, the provincial government appealed passengers of Philippine Airlines flight PR2889 from Manila-Ozamiz on March 14 to go to the nearest health facility if they develop COVID-19 symptoms.

 No new province reported COVID-19 cases until May 2020.
 On May 4, the first COVID-19 case was confirmed in Zamboanga del Norte, that of a case of a 63-year-old Norwegian who arrived in Dipolog on March 2.
 The patient was admitted to a private hospital in the city on April 26 after complaining of chest pain and was airlifted to Metro Manila on May 2.

 In late April 2020, Zamboanga City began to experience a rapid rise in the number of cases in its prisons.
-By May 4, most of Zamboanga City's cases are from inmates and personnel of the Zamboanga City Reformatory Center.
+By May 3, most of Zamboanga City's cases are from inmates and personnel of the Zamboanga City Reformatory Center.
 Three of the confirmed cases are Bureau of Jail Management and Penology personnel while two inmates has died from COVID-19.
 An outbreak at the prison has already been declared by the city government.

 Zamboanga Sibugay reported its first case on June 24, that of a student in Imelda who arrived in the town from Cebu City on June 24.
 The city of Isabela in Basilan, which is also part of the Zamboanga Peninsula region despite the rest of the province under the Bangsamoro region, confirmed its first case on June 29, that of a 25-year-old female who arrived in the city from Manila on June 18.